FAXES/Documentation/FaxStore/API/invoices.md

 The invoice API endpoints allow you to create, edit, and delete invoices on FaxStore.

 /POST /api/invoice
-Create an invoice and sed it to a user.
+Create an invoice and optionally have it notify the user.

-- dff
+- uid [String] The accounts user ID to link the invoice too.
+- username [String] The accounts username, optional.
+- items [Array] A JSON array of [items](#) to have in the invoice.
+- due [Timestamp] Unix timestamp of when the invoice is due.
+- status [String] The status of the invoice.
+Default 'Paid'.

 = response